We at The System have seen different types of scar tissue, ranging from “knots” to deep keloid scars.

 TREATMENT – Positional Muscle Release (i.e. shorting the muscle belly and placing gentle but sustained pressure on the knot – Muscle Jostling – Golgi tendon relaxation with possible Deep Soft Tissue Release on the antagonistic muscle – Strengthen the weak muscles that are in close proximity.

-- BROAD FASCIAL SCAR – as a consequence of prolonged chronic overuse and the lack of lymphatic return flow from the area.
+2. BROAD FASCIAL SCAR – A consequence of prolonged chronic overuse and a lack of lymphatic return flow from the area.
 Most individuals are not even aware that they have it.
-This type of scar tissue can extend itself very broad, covering sometimes-whole areas of the body.
+This type of scar tissue can extend itself very broadly, covering, sometimes, whole areas of the body.

-TREATMENT – Soft Tissue Release (STR) or A.R.T., Trigenics, GRASTON / Gu Sha technique (muscle stripping) – broad based DEEP EFFLERLAGE over the area (i.e. “flush” massage) – Massage Stick (visit www.freedomfromthepain.com to purchase it) – Epsom salt bath in very warm water – dry sauna – dry brushing.
+TREATMENT – Soft Tissue Release (STR) or A.R.T., Trigenics, GRASTON / Gu Sha technique (muscle stripping) – broad based DEEP EFFLERLAGE over the area (i.e. “flush” massage) – Massage Stick – Epsom salt bath in very warm water – dry sauna – dry brushing.

-- SUPERFICIAL BROAD FASCIAL SCAR TISSUE – as in the previous type of scar tissue, most individuals will not even be aware they have it.
+3. SUPERFICIAL BROAD FASCIAL SCAR TISSUE – As in the previous type of scar tissue, most individuals will not even be aware they have it.
 Nonetheless, this type of scar tissue is very local, usually confined to inter-muscular regions (i.e. “muscles that are stuck together”).

-TREATMENT – Soft Tissue Release (STR) or A.R.T., Trigenics, GRASTON / Gu Sha technique (muscle stripping) – broad based DEEP EFFLERLAGE over the area (i.e. “flush” massage) – Massage Stick (visit www.freedomfromthepain.com to purchase it) – Epsom salt bath in very warm water – dry sauna – dry brushing, self-directed stretching (holds of 2 to 10min. at 2 to 3 / 10 intensity).
+TREATMENT – Soft Tissue Release (STR) or A.R.T., Trigenics, GRASTON / Gu Sha technique (muscle stripping) – broad based DEEP EFFLERLAGE over the area (i.e. “flush” massage) – Massage Stick – Epsom salt bath in very warm water – dry sauna – dry brushing, self-directed stretching (holds of 2 to 10min. at 2 to 3 / 10 intensity).
 8

-- SURFACE KELOID SCAR (POST SURGICAL SCAR) – this type of scar is the consequence of some sort of surgical procedure that was done to muscle (i.e. cutting of muscle).
+4. SURFACE KELOID SCAR (POST SURGICAL SCAR) – This type of scar is the consequence of some sort of surgical procedure that was done to the muscle (i.e. cutting of muscle).
 The scar that forms is raised, but it does not penetrate too deep.
-The scar maybe reddish in colour.
+The scar may be reddish in colour.

 TREATMENT – LASER, ROSEWOOD OIL, CROSS-FRICTION, GRASTON / Gu Sha technique (muscle stripping).
 Soft Tissue Release (STR) or A.R.T.
 Micro-current.

-- DEEP KELLOID SCAR (POST SURGICAL SCAR) – this type of scaring is similar in nature to the previous on, but this time the surgeon’s knife has penetrated right down, in and around the visceral organs and / or bone.
+5. DEEP KELLOID SCAR (POST SURGICAL SCAR) – This type of scaring is similar in nature to the previous on, but this time the surgeon’s knife has penetrated right down, in and around the visceral organs and / or bone.

 TREATMENT – LASER – ROSEWOOD OIL – GRASTON / Gu Sha – CROSS-FRICTION – DEEP EFFLERLAGE, Soft Tissue Release (STR) or A.R.T.
 Micro-current, Mechanical Link / Matrix Re-Patterning.

-- THREE DIMENSIONAL BROAD BASED ANATOMICAL SCAR – this type of scar tissue eludes about 99% of all practitioners who work with soft tissue.
+6. THREE DIMENSIONAL BROAD BASED ANATOMICAL SCAR – This type of scar tissue eludes about 99% of all practitioners who work with soft tissue.
 It is literally related to body contortion as a result from some sort of collision type injury and / or concussion.
-It has sometimes far reaching aspects to it (i.e. influenced by both emotional, physical and spiritual realms), so much so, that it can have its hand in the first three types of scars we mentioned earlier.
+It sometimes has far reaching aspects to it (i.e. influenced by both emotional, physical and spiritual realms), so much so, that it can have its hand in the first three types of scars we mentioned earlier.